lsgs/redcap-tableau-wdc/README.md

 ********************************************************************************
 ## TODO

-For version 1.0 only a simple download of all project data in raw format is performed.
-In subsequent versions the following additional capabilities are
+For version 1.0 only a simple download of all project data performed.
-envisaged:
+The following additional capabilities are envisaged for future versions:

 1. Configurable REDCap API calls
-   Functionality similar to REDCap's API Playground that enables the user to select different types of download, e.g. subset of fields, report, data dictionary, raw/labelled.
+   Functionality similar to REDCap's API Playground that enables the user to select different types of download, e.g. subset of fields, report, data dictionary.

-2. Have the schema callback function perform a data dictionary download to configure field properties such as data type (e.g. number/date format)
+2. Have the getSchema function perform a data dictionary download to enable configuration of field properties such as data type and format.

 ********************************************************************************